wxgisu/Algotithm/Notes/dp.md

 # Dynamic Programming
 ## Concepts
 **What is dynamic programming?**\
-DP is recursion with memorization.
+DP is recursion with memoization.

 **What is dynamic programming good for?**\
 DP is good for solving optimization problems.